Spring is Here!

-Finally, we have received positive feedback from the changes to our Assessment database.
-Now integrated with our WebGIS site, we are excited to provide all our information in one place.
+Looking for property information, please check out our Assessment database which is integrated with our WebGIS site.
 The site provides the most commonly requested assessor's information such as assessed values, ownership information, land information, and legal deed references.
 Our ownership information is updated on a regular basis throughout the year as deeds are received.
 For those in need of further information, such as appraisers and homeowners, the official Property Record Card is also now online.
 The same card you can get in our office you can now get at home!
 To access the Assessors Database, click here.

 Eric M. Henderson